rune-prog-lang/glados/docs/AST.md

 ## Converting S-expressions to AST

-The main function `sexprToAST :: SExpr -> Maybe Ast` return the result of Lisp code
+The main function `sexprToAST :: SExpr -> Maybe Ast` returns the result of Lisp code

 ### Simple cases